 Killing Even Season 3 Crew

-In what’s becoming a tradition for Killing Eve, Season 3 will see yet another behind-the-scenes shakeup in its creative leadership to continue, as BBC America’s statement put it, “the tradition of passing the baton to a new female writing voice.”
+In what’s becoming a tradition for Killing Eve, Season 3 sees another behind-the-scenes shakeup in its creative leadership to continue, as BBC America’s statement put it, “the tradition of passing the baton to a new female writing voice.”

 Suzanne Heathcote will serve as lead writer and executive producer, having landed the gig back in April.
 Heathcote, a British writer, worked on (channel sibling) AMC’s Fear the Walking Dead for 2017’s dynamic third season, in what was her first television tenure.
 She takes the Killing Eve reigns from actress/writer Emerald Fennell, who held the job during Season 2 after Fleabag’s Phoebe Waller-Bridge scaled back her involvement after Season 1.